 Though Apple witnessed flat and dismal quarters recently, the Services business of the company grew by a whopping 19% YoY in fiscal Q3 2016.
 The services segment of the Cupertino giant accounted for a significant 11% of Apple’s overall revenue in the quarter.
 The individual iOS app developers are the prime curators of company’s App Store that falls under the service segment concerning revenues.
 Therefore, the increase in revenue in services sector means an increase in bank balance of Apple’s app developers.

-However, there has been a debate from long that the big developers are the one’s who enjoy surplus revenue from the App store.
+However, there has been a debate from long that the big developers are the ones who enjoy surplus revenue from the App Store.
 The small-time developers find it hard to make their work noticed in the market.

-The Apple’s App Store has provided a whopping 1.9 million jobs in US alone comprising of app developers, engineers, and entrepreneurs.
+The Apple’s App Store has provided a whopping 1.9 million jobs in the US alone comprising of app developers, engineers, and entrepreneurs.
 The Cupertino giant is also vying to strengthening its presence in developing market by increasing its number of app developers.
 During his India visit, Cook announced the development of a state of the art Design and Development Accelerator in the garden city Bangalore.
-The program would hone up the skills of potential iOS developers in India and, in turn, they can also develop more contemporary apps for Apple’s App store in the future.
+The program would hone up the skills of potential iOS developers in India and, in turn, they can also develop more contemporary apps for Apple’s App Store in the future.

 While developers may be fascinated about Apple’s App Store, it’s interesting to know that the record-breaking Pokémon Go didn’t add much to the revenues of App Store in July.
 In spite of the fact that the successful game by Niantic has already surpassed 100 million downloads and is earning a considerable $10 million every day, Pokemon didn’t hit the earnings of other Games on the App Store.
 Prisma tops the App Store rankings in free App category followed by WhatsApp, SHAREit, Facebook Messenger and Facebook app.
 Hitman: Sniper tops the list in paid app category of App Store.